alstampe/Capstone---NLP-project/capstone report template.md

 If no preprocessing is needed, has it been made clear why?

 ### Implementation

+Transformation of data after preporcessing

+Stepping up the analysis after preprocessing is done by vectorizing the corpus.
+There are numerous different ways to do this and quite tricky to navigate among the options.
+I chose to use the Gensim functionality for vectorizing.
+Gensim offers vetorization option on document and word level, with word2Doc and Word2Vec.
+ 1)analysing the corpus on a word level

+The whole corpus is vectorized with Word2Vec.

+The model (word_model) is built and used :

+Setting parameters
+Instanciating the model; word_model
+Building vocabulary
+Train the model on corpus sentences
+Creating and looking at the matrix from the model INstanciating tSNE for dimension reduction of the matrix Run tsneFitTransform on the matrix to obtain a 2dimensional matrix Visualizing the 2dim matrix from a dataframe and plots Using the model for finding similar instances (data points)

+2) Analysing the corpus on a book level - looking for similarities

+For looking at corpus on a book level I used Gensims Doc2Vec

+model_doc
+The model is trained on the book_corpus.
+Similarity on doc(book) level.

+3) Topic extraction

+For topic extraction I chose to use a third part of Gensim; doc2bow - using a bag-of-word method (bow: bag-of-words) I also used another algorithm; LDA; often used for nlp.
+LDA: Latent Dirichlet Allocation.
+LDA is in the Gensim package, too.
+Create a Dictionary from the data, then a bag of words.

+Creating a corpora Dictionary based on a preprocessed book corpus on sentence level Creating a matrix with the Doc2Bow
+Instanciating lda
+Performing lda on the corpus, using the dictionary Printing the calculated topics from the ldamodel

 In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
 It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
 Questions to ask yourself when writing this section:
 Is it made clear how the algorithms and techniques were implemented with the given datasets or input data?
 Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?